 Many hospital health insurance policies also provide outpatient expense coverage.
 Some of the more common items covered are CAT scans, MRIs, hospital emergency room expenses for illness or injury, prescription drugs related to possible organ rejection, and typical outpatient facility charges.
 The percentage of surgeries that are now done on an outpatient basis are increasing (every year), so it is always a good idea to closely examine this portion of your policy.

-For example, if the cost of a gall bladder surgery was about $12,000, the Fixed Indemnity policy might pay for $5,000 of the expenses, (or less) leaving a large balance for the policyholder. some of the gaps would be paying surgeon and anesthesiologist fees, pathology expenses, ultrasounds and blood work.
+For example, if the cost of a gallbladder surgery was about $12,000, the Fixed Indemnity policy might pay for $5,000 of the expenses, (or less) leaving a large balance for the policyholder.
+Some of the gaps would be paying surgeon and anesthesiologist fees, pathology expenses, ultrasounds and blood work.
 However, a conventional policy, depending on benefits, may cover $8,000 to $11,500 of that amount.

-With recent national health care reform changes, most health insurers include preventive benefits in their catastrophic health care plans.
+With recent national healthcare reform changes, insurers include preventive benefits in their catastrophic health care plans.
 Generally, there is no waiting period, deductible or coinsurance to use these benefits.
-Typical preventive coverages include annual routine physicals, well-child visits, pneumonia and flu shots, vaccines for diseases, blood pressure, cholesterol and diabetes screenings, mammograms, pap smears, and prostate cancer screenings.
+Typical preventive coverage includes annual routine physicals, well-child visits, pneumonia and flu shots, vaccines for diseases, blood pressure, cholesterol and diabetes screenings, mammograms, pap smears, and prostate cancer screenings.

 If the need for hospital coverage is less than 12 months, a temporary medical plan might be the best option.
 Although pre-existing conditions and preventive benefits are not covered, premiums are extremely inexpensive, often 50% less than a standard copay policy.
 This type of policy is best suited for persons that are between jobs, waiting for a policy to begin, graduating high school or college students or seasonal employees.
-Applications are normally approved within a few days and consist of very few medical questions.
-Often, it takes less than 25 minutes to view a quote and apply for coverage.
-But usually you can only apply to renew coverage one time with each company.
+However, they do not meet the ACA required mandated coverage.

 The section at the top of the page allows you to easily view and compare quotes from the most respected carriers.
 If you choose to apply for a policy, free assistance will be available.
 Enrollment for Exchange coverage takes place during specific times of the year.
 However, other hospital plans are available at any time, including short-term policies.